-In 2026, creating an online store is technically within reach of almost anyone.
+In 2026, creating an online store is technically within reach for almost anyone.
 That's also the problem.
 The apparent ease of the tool masks the real difficulty of the exercise: building a lasting e-commerce brand.
-Every month, thousands of stores are launched in France - and the majority disappear silently before their first anniversary.
-Not due to a lack of ambition.
-But due to a lack of framework.
-This guide doesn't explain how to "click on Shopify."
-It provides you with the strategic foundations, the latest market data, and the structuring decisions that separate projects that take off from those that stagnate.
+Every month, thousands of stores launch in France - and the majority disappear silently before their first anniversary.
+Not due to a lack of ambition, but a lack of framework.
+This guide doesn't tell you how to "click on Shopify."
+It gives you the strategic foundations, the latest market data, and the structuring decisions that separate projects that take off from those that stagnate.
 Everything that follows is written by practitioners who manage their own e-commerce brands in 2026, not by digital theorists.

 Table of Contents

 Before any strategic decision, the facts.
-Fevad's (Federation of E-commerce and Distance Selling) 2025 report – a benchmark publication for the sector – has just confirmed that French e-commerce reached 196.4 billion euros in turnover in 2025, an increase of 7% compared to 2024.
-Fevad anticipates exceeding the 200 billion euro mark in 2026.
-This is not an optimistic projection – it is a trajectory confirmed by three consecutive years of volume growth.
-Official source: Fevad, 2025 report.
+The 2025 report from Fevad - the French E-commerce Federation and Distance Selling, a key publication in the sector - has just confirmed that French e-commerce reached 196.4 billion euros in revenue in 2025, up 7% compared to 2024.
+Fevad anticipates crossing the 200 billion euro mark in 2026.
+This is not an optimistic projection - it's a trajectory confirmed by three consecutive years of growth in volume.
+Official Source: Fevad, 2025 report.

 Some key figures to frame the challenge in 2026: